sailfish009/openstructure/modules/mol/alg/doc/molalg.rst

   :param distance_list: the list of distances to check for conservation
   :type distance_list: :class:`~ost.mol.alg.GlobalRDMap`
   :param tolerance_list: a list of thresholds used to determine distance conservation
+  :param sequence_separation: sequence separation parameter used when computing the score
   :param local_ldt_property_string: the base name for the ResidueHandle properties that store the local scores

   :returns: a tuple containing the counts of the conserved distances in the model and of all the checked